uvitvid2vid/academic-kickstart/content/project/1_LRCompare/index.md

 ---
 title: 1_LRCompare
-summary: Compare with the baseline.
+summary: Compare with the baseline: Video of the label-to-image qualitative comparison.
 tags:
 - Compare with the baseline
 date: "2016-04-27T00:00:00Z"